On this page

 During the forward pass, the model computes Key and Value projections for every token at every layer (and every attention head).
 In the decode phase, instead of recomputing attention over the entire history from scratch for every new token, the model reuses these previously computed K and V vectors.

-The size of this cache is linear in context length:
+The size of this cache is linear in context length and given exactly by:

 The Fragmentation Crisis